-How will the 2023 Farm Bill impact the agricultural industry?
+Will the 2023 Farm Bill impact the Hemp industry?

 The majority of U.S. soils are severely deteriorated, with agricultural land losing topsoil at a rate of 5.6 tonnes per acre each year.
 The soil crisis is not adequately supported by the American agricultural system, which has caused us to: